Janthina globosa

-Anatomy and Morphology
+Anatomy and morphology

 Janthina globosa, commonly referred to as the violet snail, is a neustonic organism characterized by its thin, fragile purple shell and large size The maximum recorded shell length is 38.5 mm.
 Females normally grow to larger sizes than males, making it easy to distinguish between the sexes.
 Janthina globosa has a glossy shell, characterized by four symmetrical spirals evenly spaced on its shell.
 Inside its shell lives the organism itself.
 Protected by its hard outer shell, Janthina globosa has a soft body with forked cephalic tentacles on its belly, used for many different things like locomotion and receiving sensory input.
 Its unique purple color serves to camouflage itself in its environment and also serves as an efficient means of obtaining food, making it a better predator.
-It and many other members of the Janthina genera have an epipodium that is thought to help with balance in the water (Wilson and Wilson, 1956, 301).
+Its epipodium, like those of numerous other Janthina species, is thought to aid in maintaining equilibrium in the water (Wilson and Wilson, 1956, 301).